byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 **Pro-biotic Soul Food For The Soil.**
 Bokashi is a Japanese term meaning fermented organic matter and refers to a 2-step method of ***indoor soil building*** that uses beneficial micro-organisms to quickly ferment many types of organic matter including food remnants, fruit, vegetables, meat, dairy and bread.

 Although the terms humus and compost are informally used inter-changeably, they are distinct soil components with different origins; humus is created through anaerobic fermentation, while compost is the result of aerobic decomposition.
-This is the very important difference between composting and bokashi method.
-There is no putrefaction or toxic leaching happening here.
+Likewise, there is the very important difference between composting and bokashi method.
+There is no putrefaction or toxic leaching happening here, such that often occur in conventional composting, producing heat.
 Bokashi is pro-biotic, working symbiotically with nature to accelerate the process of anerobic fermentation using beneficial microbes.

 ***The Soil Is A Garden.***